Westbrook Historical Society

 up

 Meetings: The Society holds a general business meeting on the 1st Wednesday of the month (from September to June) at 1:30PM.
 There is a speaker following each meeting.
-(Click HERE to access our Program Schedule.)
-The meetings are free and open to the public.
-Visitors are always welcomed!

-History of the Westbrook Historical Society
+History of the Westbrook, Maine Historical Society

 Westbrook Trust Company